 The number of manuscripts included into an alternative format thesis should be at least 3, the actual number depending on the nature of these outputs, the discipline, the nature of research problem addressed and the structure of the thesis.
-The manuscripts should meet the criteria identified in paragraph 8.

-An alternative format thesis should NOT mix article manuscript and chapter style content beyond what is specified below in Paragraphs 11 and 12.
+A thesis by publication should NOT mix article manuscript and chapter style content beyond what is specified below in Paragraphs 11 and 12.